Bond Yields Surge, AI Stocks Rally, And Market Goes Nowhere Fast

 Click on chart to enlarge

 This is our main compass, the Domestic Trend Tracking Index (TTI-green line in the above chart).
-It has now broken above its long-term trend line (red) by +2.69% and remains in “Buy” mode.
+It has now broken below its long-term trend line (red) by -1.86% and has moved into “Sell” mode effectively tomorrow, unless the markets turn and surprise us with a solid rebound.

 Read More